Undergraduate Catalog

 Organic Chemistry

-Eight semester credits of chemistry courses at the 300 or 400 level in at least two different subdisciplines.
+• Eight semester credits of chemistry courses at the 300 or 400 level, excluding CHEM 499.
 Students may use a maximum of 4 semester credits from the CHEM 310 Physical Chemistry: Thermodynamics and Kinetics and CHEM 320 Physical Chemistry: Statistical Mechanics and Quantum Chemistry sequence and a maximum of 4 semester credits from the CHEM 330 Structural Biochemistry and CHEM 335 Metabolic Biochemistry sequence to meet minor requirements.
+Students may also use PHYS 201 in place of one upper-level chemistry course.

 Honors and Senior Research